tmke8/math-core/README.md

 There are some things we will (most likely) never support.

 ### Infix commands like `\over` and `\above`
-Supporting these would make the parser much more complicated, which does not seem worth it given that these commands are very rarely used and considered somewhat deprecated.
+Supporting these would make the parser much more complicated.
+This does not seem worth it, given that these commands are very rarely used and considered somewhat deprecated.

 Other commands in this category: `\choose`, `\brace`, `\brack`, `\atop`

 ### Definition commands like `\def`, `\newcommand`, `\definecolor`
 Again, supporting these would make the code much more complicated and anyway, these commands need to be repeated in every document.
 It seems more convenient to users and to the development of this project if new commands can only be defined in the config file.

-### Explicit tagging of equations, `\tag`
-This one is a bit debatable.
-It is a bit annoying to support this (because it introduces new state into the parser at a place where it’s currently stateless), but if there is strong demand for it, we could reconsider.

 ### Italic numbers, `\mathit{012}`
 There is no Unicode range for this, so the only way to implement this would be with a custom font and a CSS class, which we would prefer to avoid.